Benighter/sat-mobile/DEPLOYMENT_GUIDE.md

 ---

-Your Church Connect Mobile app is now ready for APK deployment! 🎉
+Your SAT Mobile app is now ready for APK deployment! 🎉